 - Hydrocarbon contaminant is accumulating on the ACIS filter - Strong absorption at low energies, not important above 2 keV - Thicker near the edges of the focal plane than in the middle - Deposition rate increasing, related to increasing spacecraft temperatures? - Marshall+ 2004, Proc.
-SPIE 5165; O'Dell+ 2013, Proc.
-SPIE 8859
+SPIE 5165; O'Dell+ 2015, Proc.
+SPIE 9601

-Drop in low-energy detection efficiency due to accumulating contamination on the optical blocking filter measured at 700 eV and 1.5 keV averaged over the entire ACIS-S3 CCD mission of 25 years or longer (Tananbaum+ 2014, RPPh 77, p.
-6902)
+Drop in low-energy detection efficiency due to accumulating contamination on the optical blocking filter measured at 700 eV and 1.5 keV for the ACIS-S3 CCD.
+The 700 eV line is too weak to measure after ~2010.